philippechataignon/dplyrnz/README.md

 of [dplyr](https://github.com/hadley/dplyr).

 [dplyr] needs now a DBI compliant database backend.
 So, the package [RNetezza] is a new dependance for dplyrnz.

+# Note

+I have no longer access to a Netezza database. **This package is unmaintained**.

 #Installation